-(1) is the natural or adopted son or daughter $\underline{child}$ or stepchild of a deceased veteran; and and, as determined by the office, maintains academic standards substantially equivalent to those of comparable institutions operated in this state.
+40.18 (1) is the natural or adopted son or daughter child or stepchild of a deceased veteran; 40.19 and

-(2) is a student making satisfactory academic progress at an eligible institution of higher education.
+40.20 (2) is a student making satisfactory academic progress at an eligible institution40.21 of higher education.

-(e) "Eligible institution" means a postsecondary educational institution located in this state that either (1) is operated by this state, or (2) is operated publicly or privately

-(f) "Eligible spouse" means the surviving spouse of a deceased veteran.
+- 40.22 (e) "Eligible institution" means a postsecondary educational institution located in 40.23 this state that either (1) is operated by this state, or (2) is operated publicly or privately 40.24 and, as determined by the office, maintains academic standards substantially equivalent 40.25 to those of comparable institutions operated in this state. - 40.26 (f) "Eligible spouse" means the surviving spouse of a deceased veteran.